 - Check your report of Open Invoices in order to check whether there is any other transaction that is listed as the Payment.
 If you find any, then ensure that Step 2 is repeated for each of them

-- Then try to run the Profit and Loss report again.
-You will notice that Unapplied cash payment income account does not appear in your report anymore.
+- Then try to rerun the Profit and Loss report.
+You will notice that the Unapplied cash payment income account does not appear in your report anymore.

-Additional Insights About The QuickBooks Cash Payment Income
+Additional Insights About Cash Payment Income in QuickBooks

 - The very first, go to the Profit and Loss report page